nvs/gem-leaderboards/README.md

 most common.

 Be sure that both your maze and the open board are in your screenshot.
-Your player name and the game identifier must be visible.
-The identifier is used to pair a screenshot with a replay.
+Your player name, the game identifier, and the map version in the upper right corner must be visible.

 ### Replay